Essential Downwind SUP Gear and Tips

 Vest PFDs also keep you warmer and help reduce chest injuries if you fall on your board.
 A friend of ours broke his ribs this year from falling on a board and was using a waist C02 pfd.

-Tip: I carry the following in my PFD of downwinding – knife, small bottle of sunblock, neoprene skull cap, go pro, 1-2 energy bars, VHF, signal mirror, whistle (on exterior), watch (attached to exterior shoulder strap.
+PFD Contents – I carry the following in my PFD of downwinding – knife, small bottle of sunblock, neoprene skull cap, go pro, energy bar, VHF, signal mirror, whistle (on exterior), watch (attached to exterior shoulder strap.
 If getting close to dark, I’ll have a waterproof white non blinking light on.

 Where to buy a PFD?
 Kayak shops will have the best selection.
-They’ve been on the safe path much longer than SUPs, thus will always have more of that type of gear.
+Check my store on minimalist PFDs for purchasing option.s They’ve been on the safe path much longer than SUPs, thus will always have more of that type of gear.
 Surf and SUP shops – if they have a PFD, it’ll be one or two and not women’s PFDs or sizes.

 Finally we’re seeing leashes on paddlers in rough water.
 For several years many didn’t wear them unless they had big water experience.
 A friend years ago told me that he only falls by his board so didn’t need a leash.
 On that 30kt day in 5′ seas, he fell away from his board and we had to chase him down.
 Always wear your leash.
 If you disagree, at least wear it in surf (to prevent board collisions) and in big water offshore, (to stay off the news).